The Football Parent’s Survival Guide

 Kids aren’t the only ones who would appreciate some team apparel.

-Custom apparel is a great way to show your team spirit and support your kids.
+Football shirts are a great way to show your team spirit and support your kids.
 You could always get an exact copy of your kid’s jersey in an adult size, but feel free to get a little creative when you’re making your apparel.

 Make screen printed tees that says “football mom”, “football dad”, or “football parent” in the team colors.
 Create shirts with quotes and funny sayings about football, or just design something that shows your love of the game.
 There’s a lot you can do, and here are a few of our favorite design ideas that you can use as templates to get started: